How to Request a DMV Hearing and How a Attorney Can Help

 Once you have been arrested for either refusing a breath test or for providing a breath test above 0.08, which is the legal limit in Florida, your license will be automatically suspended.
 This suspension will prevent you from driving legally from the moment you are arrested.
 However, what most individuals don’t know is that they can fight this suspension, but only if they apply for a DMV hearing within ten days of their DUI arrest.

 The legal team at Meldon Law understands how crucial this time is for you and how critical it is to meet these stringent timelines.
-We also understand how complicated this process may be, so we have prepared the below outline of what happens at a DMV hearing and how our lawyers can help you fight this suspension.
+We also understand how complicated this process may be, so we have prepared the below outline of what happens at a DMV hearing and how our attorneys can help you fight this suspension.

 What Is a DMV Hearing?